Strange Case of Dr Jekyll and Mr Hyde: Dr Henry Jekyll / Mr Edward Hyde

-Richard Enfield
+Mr Enfield

 Richard Enfield is Utterson's cousin and is a well-known "man about town".
 He first sees Hyde at about three in the morning in an episode that is well documented as Hyde is deliberately trampling over a little girl.
 He is the person who mentions to Utterson the actual personality of Jekyll's friend, Hyde.
 Enfield witnessed Hyde recklessly running over a little girl in the street and the group of witnesses, with the girl's parents and other residents, force Hyde into writing a cheque for the girl's family.
 Enfield discovers that Jekyll signed the cheque, which is genuine.
 He says that Hyde is disgusting-looking but finds himself stumped when asked to describe the man.

-Dr Hastie Lanyon
+Dr Lanyon

-A longtime friend of Jekyll, Hastie Lanyon disagrees with Jekyll's "scientific" concepts, which Lanyon describes as "...too fanciful".
-He is the first person to discover Hyde's true identity (Hyde transforms himself back into Jekyll in Lanyon's presence).
+Dr Hastie Lanyon is a longtime friend of Dr Jekyll, and disagrees with Jekyll's "scientific" concepts, which Lanyon describes as "...too fanciful".
+He is the first person to discover Hyde's true identity when Hyde transforms himself back into Jekyll in Lanyon's presence.
 Lanyon helps Utterson solve the case when he describes the letter given to him by Jekyll and his thoughts and reactions to the transformation.
 After he witnesses the transformation process (and subsequently hears Jekyll's private confession, made to him alone), Lanyon becomes shocked into critical illness and, later, death.

-Mr. Poole
+Poole

 Poole is Jekyll's butler who has been employed by him for many years.
 Poole serves Jekyll faithfully and attempts to be loyal to his master, but the growing changes and reclusiveness of his master cause him tremendous concern.
-Fearing that his master has been murdered and that his murderer, Mr. Hyde, is residing in Jekyll's chambers, Poole enlists the aid of Mr. Utterson.
+Fearing that his master has been murdered and that his murderer, Mr Hyde, is residing in Jekyll's chambers, Poole enlists the aid of Mr Utterson.
 Joining forces, the two men uncover the truth.
 He chops down the door towards Jekyll's lab to aid Utterson in the climax.